-The morning of March 18th was snowy.
-My family and a couple of friends were celebrating the St. Patrick’s holiday at a condo near Copper Mountain, Colorado.
+It was a snowy morning as my family and a few friends celebrated the St. Patrick’s holiday at a condo near Copper Mountain, Colorado.
 This was back in the day when ski helmets were just coming into vogue.
 Recently Sonny Bono and a member of the Kennedy family had died on the slopes.
-We took the precautions of getting our kids ski helmets, one they could grow with for a few years.
-As parents we believed (and still believe) in leading by example so my husband and I invested in higher tech helmets for ourselves.
+We took the precautions of getting our kids ski helmets, ones they could grow with for a few years.
+As parents we believed (and still believe) in leading by example, so my husband and I invested in higher tech helmets for ourselves.

 “Sure!”
 I said, delighted he would be skiing clean-up for this one run.

-Snow conditions for the day were powder/packed powder with snow in the morning predicted to clear in couple of hours.
-It was to be a glorious blue-sky crisp spring skiing day!
+Snow conditions for the day were powder/packed powder with snow in the morning predicted to clear in a couple of hours.
+It was to be a glorious blue-sky, crisp spring skiing day.

 From here I remember only scattered impressions of the day.
 Most of the rest of the next few weeks I know only through stories that have been told to me by my friends and family.

 As they tell it I got ahead of them and out of sight as expected.
 Toward the end of the run somehow my left ski was up in the air as I was falling on my back.
 This I do remember.
 It’s like a freeze frame in my mind.
 Then I hit the back of my head on the snow, and most likely a rock covered by snow, then flipped and hit the front of my head.